graphile/starter/TECHNICAL_DECISIONS.md

 verifying and managing your emails.
 You should be able to easily build on top of these tests to ensure that your project remains rock-solid at all times.

-## Next.js
+## Remix

-We use Next.js ([docs](https://nextjs.org/)) to handle the various common concerns of a React application for us (server-side rendering, routing, bundling, bundle-splitting, etc).
-The `@app/client/src/pages/_app.tsx` file is a [custom &lt;App&gt;](https://nextjs.org/docs#custom-app) which allows you to add any providers you need to.
-We've already set it up with `withApollo` from `@app/client/src/lib/withApollo` which includes all the Apollo configuration, including the client URL.
+We use Remix ([docs](https://remix.run/)) to handle the various common concerns of a React application for us (server-side rendering, routing, bundling, bundle-splitting, etc).

 ## AntD